cunhapaulo/marpstyle/examples/example-king.md

 <!-- _class: titlepage -->

 #     I Have a Dream Today
-##    On the moral obligation to equality for all citizens
+##    On the moral obligation of equal rights for all citizens
 ###   Martin Luther King Jr.
 ####  Washington, D.C., August 28, 1963
 ##### The March on Washington for Jobs and Freedom